-Why is the Department of Agriculture building a marketing program for the commercial production of hemp in the United States?
+Why did the US Department of Agriculture build a marketing program for the commercial production of hemp in the United States?

-The 2018 Farm Bill (the Agriculture Improvement Act of 2018) directed USDA to develop a regulatory oversight program for hemp.
-The program includes provisions for the USDA to approve plans submitted by States and Indian Tribes for the domestic production of hemp.
-It also establishes a federal plan for producers in States or territories of Indian tribes that do not have their own USDA-approved plan and the production of hemp is legal.
+The 2018 Farm Bill (the Agriculture Improvement Act of 2018) directed USDA to develop a regulatory program for the oversight of hemp.
+The Bill includes provisions for the USDA to approve plans submitted by States and Indian Tribes for the domestic production of hemp.
+It also establishes a federal plan managed directly by the USDA for producers in States or territories of Indian tribes that do not have their own USDA-approved plan and the production of hemp is legal.

-Each State or Tribal plan will provide details on practices and procedures that enable hemp producers in their jurisdiction to operate according to their individual plan and in compliance with federal laws.
+Each State or Tribal plan provides details on practices and procedures that enable hemp producers to grow hemp in their jurisdiction and in compliance with federal laws.

 May a State or Tribe initially allow producers to use the USDA Domestic Hemp Production Program and later submit their own plan for approval and use?